-THE ORGANISATION IDENTIFIES OPPORTUNITIES BY WHICH IT CAN MEET THE KNOWLEDGE AND COLLABORATION NEEDS OF 2.D.1

-KNOWLEDGEABLE KEY PERSON

-The organisation shall designate one or more key persons responsible for retrieving and maintaining knowledge already available outside the organisation that may meet the knowledge needs of 2.D.1.

-INVENTORY OF PARTNERSHIPS

-The organisation identifies existing relevant partnerships that match the knowledge and collaboration requirements of 2.D.1.
-The partnerships must have a relationship with the organisation's sector and/or value chain and/or CO2 Performance Ladder Projects and/or must play a role in local39 energy and CO2 reduction.
+3.D.2 THE ORGANISATION IDENTIFIES OPPORTUNITIES BY WHICH IT CAN MEET THE KNOWLEDGE AND COLLABORATION NEEDS OF 3.D.1 CRITERION 3.D.2-1 3.D.2-1 KNOWLEDGEABLE KEY PERSON The organisation shall designate one or more key persons responsible for retrieving and maintaining knowledge already available outside the organisation that may meet the knowledge needs of 3.D.1.
+CRITERION 3.D.2-2 3.D.2-2 INVENTORY OF PARTNERSHIPS The organisation identifies existing relevant partnerships that match the knowledge and collaboration requirements of 3.D.1.
+The partnerships must have a relationship with the organisation's sector and/or value chain and/or CO_2 Performance Ladder Projects and/or must play a role in local 43 energy and CO_2 reduction.
 The organisation knows the goal of relevant collaborations, the parties involved and the added value the collaboration can bring to the organisation.
-The organisation also considers the direct relationships determined in 2.A.5-1.

-THE ORGANISATION ACTIVELY FULFILS ITS OWN KNOWLEDGE AND COLLABORATION NEEDS BY PARTNERING WITH ONE OR MORE ORGANISATIONS IDENTIFIED IN 2.D.2

-ENGAGING IN A COLLABORATION

-The organisation actively fulfils its knowledge and collaboration needs by engaging in one or more of the collaborations identified in 2.D.2.
+The organisation also considers the direct relationships determined in 3.A.5-1.
+REQUIREMENT 3.D.3 3.D.3 THE ORGANISATION ACTIVELY FULFILS ITS OWN KNOWLEDGE AND COLLABORATION NEEDS BY PARTNERING WITH ONE OR MORE ORGANISATIONS IDENTIFIED IN 3.D.2 CRITERION 3.D.3-1 3.D.3-1 ENGAGING IN A COLLABORATION The organisation actively fulfils its knowledge and collaboration needs by engaging in one or more of the collaborations identified in 3.D.2.
 Alternatively, the organisation itself can initiate a new collaboration.
-The collaboration may focus on energy conservation, CO_2 reduction and/or the generation, storage or use of renewable energy in the short or medium term.
+The collaboration may focus on energy conservation, CO_2 reduction and/or the generation, storage or use of renewable energy in the short term, medium term or long term.
 For example, by building on existing measures or by developing new innovative measures.
-An example of a collaboration could be developing a joint CO_2 reduction strategy for a relevant sector or value chain, or contributing to flexibility in the energy system if this contributes to 2.D.1's own collaboration needs.
+An example of a collaboration could be developing a joint CO_2 reduction strategy for a relevant sector or value chain, or contributing to flexibility in the energy system if this contributes to 3.D.1's own collaboration needs.

+By 'local' is meant: in the organisation's immediate vicinity, such as in the organisation's industrial park or neighbourhood.